 Every role has its own key skills and terminologies.

-By definition, even the world’s best generalist recruitment consultant couldn’t possibly hope to know all of those skills and terminologies for every vacancy they encounter.
+By definition, even the world’s best generalist recruitment consultants couldn’t possibly hope to know all of those skills and terminologies for every vacancy they encounter.

 But a specialist recruiter very much can because they only focus on a single industry or function.